wazuh/wazuh-documentation/source/docker/container-usage.rst

               └── agent.conf

-In that case, you will see this in the Wazuh manager logs on boot:
+In that case, you will see this in the Wazuh manager logs on boot.

-To add a custom manager configuration.
+To add a custom manager configuration:

 .. code-block:: console

   '/wazuh-config-mount/etc/ossec.conf' -> '/var/ossec/data/etc/ossec.conf'

-To add local rules that are not in the ruleset and to be able to use them.
+To add local rules that are not in the ruleset and to be able to use them:

 .. code-block:: console

   '/wazuh-config-mount/etc/rules/local_rules.xml' -> '/var/ossec/data/etc/rules/local_rules.xml'

-To add a custom configuration for Wazuh agents, pushed from the manager.
+To add a custom configuration for Wazuh agents, pushed from the manager:

 .. code-block:: console